-How does a blog differs from a website?
+How does a blog differ from a website?

-A blog is just a type of website that publishes articles in a chronological order.
+A blog is just a type of website that publishes articles in reverse chronological order.
 Blog articles are usually published using a blogging platform like WordPress, so anyone who can’t code can start a blog with ease.
-Once the blog is set up, you can easily start creating content in your post editor and publish it as easy as clicking a button.
+Once the blog is set up, you can easily start creating content in your post editor and publish it with the click of a button.

 Can I create a blog without WordPress?

 Yes!
 There are dozens of blogging platforms such as Blogger, WordPress.com, and TypePad.
 But we always recommend you to start a blog on self-hosted WordPress because it gives you full freedom to build a blog the way you want with no restrictions.